 A growing Partnership

-In addition to the original mentoring partnership with KIPP Austin College Prep, the Plan II-KIPP partnership has grown to include a variety of other opportunities for Plan II students to serve the Austin community through the local KIPP schools.
-These "Plan II/KIPP 2.0" services as volunteers on other KIPP Austin campuses.
-These volunteer options include PlanTutoring at KIPP: Austin Collegiate (KAC), which provides college-prep and ACT tutoring, as well as budding writing center, to students in KAC, KIPP Austin's original high school; and a mentoring partnership with KIPP Austin Academy of Arts and Letters (KAL), a KIPP middle school that strives to foster positive gains for students through extensive curricula in the arts.
-Additional volunteer services at other KIPP Austin campuses are also under consideration.
+In addition to the original mentoring partnership with KIPP Austin College Prep, the Plan II-KIPP partnership has grown to include a variety of other opportunities for Plan II students to serve the Austin community through volunteering at local KIPP schools.
+These "Plan II/KIPP 2.0" programs provide volunteers for other KIPP Austin campuses.
+Volunteer options include PlanTutoring at KIPP: Austin Collegiate (KAC) high school, which provides assistance to juniors and seniors writing university admissions and scholarship essays, and a mentoring partnership with KIPP Austin Academy of Arts and Letters (KAL), a KIPP middle school that strives to foster positive gains for students through extensive curricula in the arts.
+These options have a brief course component, consisting of six sessions over the course of a Plan II student's first semester in the programs.
+The course strives to provide some context on KIPP and the surrounding educational climate.
+Such context will help Plan II students be better tutors and mentors to their "KIPPsters," as well as answer questions they may have after seeing and experiencing a KIPP campus for the first time.